LGV Category C+E (Formerly HGV Class 1)

 As well as offering the very best LGV training in London, we are probably the cheapest LGV training school in London as well, offering the very best instruction, matched with unrivalled pass rates at unbeatable prices.

 The C+E test will be taken in the same vehicle in which you do your training in.
-The test starts off with the examiner asking you some vehicle safety questions, and is immediately followed by the reversing excercise.
+The test starts off with the examiner asking you some vehicle safety questions, and is usually immediately followed by the reversing excercise.

 You then proceed to spend the next 50 minutes - 1 hour driving on the public road, going over through the test routes you would have hopefully practiced during your training.
 During this time on the road your examiner will assess your ability to interact with other road users in a safe and appropriate manner following correct road traffic procedures.
 Upon returning to the test centre, the examiner will ask you to un-hitch & then re-hitch your trailer as the final part of your test.